The process of writing a novel is as long as a long road showing you nothing but a thick fog of cluelessness.

 Let’s face it.

-Now, you’re here because you want to know the process of writing a novel and begin your lifelong writing endeavor this year.
-Alright, I’ll get you through the whole thing in a lengthy process + FREE downloadable outline as a “Planning A Book Template.”
+Now, you’re here because you want to know how to write a novel and begin your lifelong writing endeavor this year.

 Are you ready?
 Let’s get started.
 Shall we?